Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 The Dev Portal templates are now aware that the Dev Portal is authenticated.
 Browse to the Dev Portal and you should see [Login](#developer-login) and [Sign Up](#developer-registration) links in the top right navigation.

-> Note: Once Kong starts, you will notice that your configuration now shows `cors` and `basic-auth` plugins are enabled.
-This is because Kong sets up a Kong internal proxy to the Portal API (e.g. `:8004` -> `:8000/_kong/portal`) and creates a Basic Authentication plugin applied only to the `/files` route.
-These routes, services will be tracked by vitals and appear in your proxy traffic, but the plugins will not be applied to any other routes or services or be configurable in your Kong instance.
+> Note: Once Kong starts, you will notice that your [Admin API configuration](https://127.0.0.1:8001/) now shows `cors` and `basic-auth` plugins are enabled.
+This is because Kong sets up an internal proxy to the Portal API (e.g. `:8004` -> `:8000/_kong/portal`) and configures a Basic Authentication plugin applied only to the `/files` route.
+These routes &amp; services will be tracked by Kong Vitals and appear in your proxy traffic, but the internal plugins will not be applied to any other routes or services or be configurable in your Kong instance.

-Other auth plugins are also provided and are explained in more detail in “[Example configurations](#example-configs)”:
+The Dev Portal supports other Authentication plugins which are explained in more detail under “[Example configurations](#example-configs)”:

 * [Key Authentication](https://getkong.org/plugins/key-authentication)
 * [OpenID Connect-EE](https://getkong.org/plugins/ee-openid-connect/)